jcorioland/jcorioland.github.io/_posts/2019-09-18-terraform-microsoft-azure-how-to-test-deployment.markdown

 *Note: this blog post series comes with a [reference implementation](https://github.com/jcorioland/terraform-azure-reference) hosted on my GitHub.
 Do not hesitate to check it out to go deeper into the details, fork it, contribute, open issues... :)*

 When it comes to automation, testing is a really important part because it is the only way you have to make sure that everything that has been done by the automatic process has actually succeed.
-There are different kind of tests that may be done at different stage.
-When working with infrastructure deployment, you probably already do integration testing / smoke testing (i.e. validate that everything seems to be good once it's deployed), load testings to make sure that your infrastructure can handle your users' load and maybe security / penetration testing, to ensure your product is secure enough.
+There are different kinds of tests that may be done, at different stages.
+When working with infrastructure deployments, you probably already have done integration testing / smoke testing (i.e. validate that everything seems to be good once it's deployed), load testings to make sure that your infrastructure can handle your users' load and maybe security / penetration testing, to ensure your product is secure enough.
 It's possible to partially automate some of these tests, or at least some steps of these tests.

 In this blog post, I will explain how I have used the [Terratest framework](https://github.com/gruntwork-io/terratest/) to automate the validation of the infrastructure that has been deployed with Terraform.

-*Note: there are other options for doing testing, but Terratest was the one that we've choosed to use because it seemed to be the easiest to use and the more robust.*
+*Note: if you look on the Internet, there are other options for testing Terraform code, but Terratest was the one that  seems to be the easiest to use and the more robust (IMHO).*

+## What is Terratest?

-Terratest is an open source framework that basically allows to execute a Terraform deployment and then write some validation tests using the Go language, before destroying everything.
-This is really platform integration test, infrastructure is going to be deployed for real against your target platform (Microsoft Azure, in this case) while the tests will be execute.
+Terratest is an open source framework that allows to execute a Terraform deployment and then write some validation tests using the Go language, before destroying everything.
+This is really platform integration tests, infrastructure is going to be deployed for real on the target platform (Microsoft Azure, in this case - but Terratest is not specific to Azure) while the tests will be executed.
 I really like the flexibility that Terratest offers: it deals with all the Terraform stuff for you, and give you the hand to execute any Go code to test that everything in the deployment went fine!
+And it's fully integrated with Go test, that makes it really easy to use!

 ## How it works?

-Terratest is really easy to use:
+Here is a simple Terraform test with Terratest:

 ```go
 terraformOptions := &terraform.Options {